yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 This section describes the Yocto Project support for generating and packaging GObject introspection data.
-GObject introspection data is a description of the API provided by libraries built on top of GLib framework, and, in particular, that framework's GObject mechanism.
+GObject introspection data is a description of the API provided by libraries built on top of the GLib framework, and, in particular, that framework's GObject mechanism.
 GObject Introspection Repository (GIR) files go to ``-dev`` packages, ``typelib`` files go to main packages as they are packaged together with